PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 # 2. VM-Series on AWS Gateway Load Balancer Lab

 ```
-Manual Last Updated: 2024-07-18
+Manual Last Updated:
-Lab Last Tested: 2024-07-11
+Lab Last Tested:
 ```

 ## 2.1.
 Overview

-This lab will involve deploying Palo Alto Networks VM-Series in AWS with a Gateway Load Balancer (GWLB) topology.
-You will first deploy a Panorama and then the rest of the AWS resources and VM-Series with bootstrapping.
+This lab will involve deploying Palo Alto Networks VM-Series in AWS with a Gateway Load Balancer (GWLB) topology with integration with Strata Cloud Manager (SCM).
 It is a challenge lab that will require you to troubleshoot and fix some issues.

 <img src="https://www.paloaltonetworks.com/content/dam/pan/en_US/images/logos/brand/primary-company-logo/Parent-logo.png" width=50% height=50%>